moikakd/Camphish-pro/readme.md

 ---

-## Legal Notice
+## Disclaimer
-Unauthorized use of this tool for malicious purposes is strictly prohibited.
-The developer is not responsible for any misuse.
+This tool is for authorized security testing and educational purposes only.
+Unauthorized use is a violation of law.
+The developer assumes no responsibility for misuse of this software.